Puppy Developmental Stages and Milestones

 Puppies are cute bundles of joy who develop into loyal, loving companions.
 But they don’t get there overnight; they need guidance through their constant growth and change.
 Maybe you’re considering if puppy parenthood is right for you.
 Or maybe you’re in the thick of it and wondering what comes next.

 Here are some general guidelines for what to expect and what to do in each stage of puppy development.
 And trust us: we know not every day is going to be easy and you might even get a case of the puppy blues.
-Come on, before you didn’t have someone loose around your house, aiming to chew every phone cord in sight.
+Come on, in the before times you didn’t have someone loose around your house, aiming to chew every cable in sight.

 The first 48 hours